Plea Bargaining Criminal Cases In Los Angeles

 Important Factors of a Plea Bargain

-So, when it comes to a plea bargain, the biggest thing is you as a defense attorney have to figure out what types of things will actually matter or make a difference to the prosecutor.
+So, when it comes to a taking a plea bargain, the biggest thing is you as a defense attorney have to figure out what types of things will actually matter or make a difference to the prosecutor.

 In doing so, there are a number of different factors you have to take into account, and that is the person’s prior criminal record, what they did in the current case, what type of harm may have come to a victim or victims in the case – a whole slew of different factors that the prosecutors and judges look at.

 You also have to consider what jurisdiction you are in.
 Are you in one of the more harsh jurisdictions as far as plea bargaining goes in LA County or are you in one of the better jurisdictions.

 You have to look at who you are plea bargaining with.
 Are you plea bargaining with the prosecutor or are you plea bargaining with the judge?